Planning Modular Wastewater Treatment

 Operational Simplicity Is a Long-Term Win

-Many fast-growing communities are served by small or mid-sized utilities with limited staffing.
+Small or mid-sized utilities serve many fast-growing communities with limited staffing.
 A system that looks good on paper but is difficult to operate can quickly become a liability.

 • Automated controls and monitoring